We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 The same goes for dietary advice.
 For example, only a

-It’s best not to cut out a specific nutrient or entire food group without specialist advice.
+It’s best not to cut out a specific nutrient or entire food group without a medical professional’s advice.

 A skin care routine that’s not right for your skin type or concerns can end up causing more problems.